Yogiraj03/Sales_Dashboard/README.md

 This dataset contains order details for various office supplies, including customer information, product details, sales, and shipping data.

  Column Breakdown:
-- Row ID**: Unique identifier for each row in the dataset.
+- Row ID: Unique identifier for each row in the dataset.
-- Order Priority**: Priority level of the order (High, Medium, Low, Critical, Not Specified).
+- Order Priority: Priority level of the order (High, Medium, Low, Critical, Not Specified).
-- Discount**: Discount percentage applied to the product.
+- Discount: Discount percentage applied to the product.
-- Unit Price**: Price per unit of the product.
+- Unit Price: Price per unit of the product.
-- Shipping Cost**: Cost incurred for shipping the product.
+- Shipping Cost: Cost incurred for shipping the product.
-- Customer ID & Customer Name**: Unique customer identifier and their name.
+- Customer ID & Customer Name: Unique customer identifier and their name.
-- Ship Mode**: Mode of shipping (Regular Air, Express Air, etc.).
+- Ship Mode: Mode of shipping (Regular Air, Express Air, etc.).
-- Customer Segment**: The segment the customer belongs to (Corporate, etc.).
+- Customer Segment: The segment the customer belongs to (Corporate, etc.).
-- Product Category**: Category of the ordered item (Office Supplies).
+- Product Category: Category of the ordered item (Office Supplies).
-- Product Sub-Category**: Further classification of products (Paper, Binders, Envelopes, etc.).
+- Product Sub-Category: Further classification of products (Paper, Binders, Envelopes, etc.).
-- Product Container**: Packaging type for the product (Small Box, Large Box, etc.).
+- Product Container: Packaging type for the product (Small Box, Large Box, etc.).
-- Product Name**: Specific product ordered.
+- Product Name: Specific product ordered.
-- Product Base Margin**: Profit margin of the product.
+- Product Ba Margin: Profit margin of the product.
-- Country, Region, State/Province, City**: Location details of the order.
+- Country, Region, State/Province, City: Location details of the order.
-- Order Date & Ship Date**: Order placement and shipment dates.
+- Order Date & Ship Date: Order placement and shipment dates.
-- Profit**: Profit/loss incurred on the order.
+- Profit: Profit/loss incurred on the order.
-- Quantity Ordered**: Number of units ordered.
+- Quantity Ordered: Number of units ordered.
-- Sales**: Total sales amount for the order.
+- Sales: Total sales amount for the order.
-- Order ID**: Unique identifier for each order.
+- Order ID: Unique identifier for each order.

  Insights:
 1. Some orders have negative profit, indicating possible losses due to high shipping costs, low margins, or heavy discounts.